 450 kg birds lived in Pleistocene Europe

-Scientists think humans in Pleistocene Europe lived with some of the heaviest birds ever to have existed.
-A giant femur found in the Crimean Peninsula is believed to have belonged to a 450 kg flightless bird somewhat similar to an ostrich.
+Humans in Pleistocene Europe lived with some of the heaviest birds ever to exist.
+A giant thigh bone found in Crimea is believed to belong to a 450 kg flightless bird similar to an ostrich.

 Researchers have tentatively given the name Pachystruthio dmanisensis to the newly discovered bird.